ceph/ceph/doc/dev/cephadm/developing-cephadm.rst

 There are a few advantages here:

 - The cluster is a "normal" cephadm cluster that looks and behaves just like a user's cluster would.
-In contract, vstart and teuthology clusters tend to be special in subtle (and not-so-subtle) ways.
+In contrast, vstart and teuthology clusters tend to be special in subtle (and not-so-subtle) ways.

 To start a test cluster::